 5.6 This freshwater Canal is of national importance for aquatic plants and invertebrates.
-With its corridor of associated aguatic habitats and terrestrial flashes, conservation areas and SINCs it produces extremely diverse flora, including nationally scarce species.
+With its corridor of associated aquatic habitats and terrestrial flashes, conservation areas and SINCs it produces extremely diverse flora, including nationally scarce species.
 It supports a correspondingly rich range of fauna and wildlife.
 12

-5.7 The Basingstoke Canal Conservation Area is divided from West to East by Hart District Council.
-In 2009 nine Character Location Areas were defined each with key characteristics, views, and vistas and according to historical development, activity, and setting.
-The length from the Odiham Wharf to the Barley Mow Bridge (the Canal's most northerly point within the District) is designated as Character Location Area 3.
-Recent views and vistas are shown in the Winchfield Landscape Character Assessment and Key Views, area 6 'Basingstoke Canal and Dogmersfield Edge.
+5.7 The Basingstoke Canal Conservation

+Area is divided from West to East by Hart

+District Council.
+In 2009 nine Character

+Location Areas were defined each with

+key characteristics, views, and vistas

+and according to historical development,

+activity, and setting.
+The length from

+the Odiham Wharf to the Barley Mow

+Bridge (the Canal's most northerly point

+within the District) is designated as

+Character Location Area 3.
+Recent views

+and vistas are shown in the Winchfield

+Landscape Character Assessment and

+Winchfield's Key Views, LCA6 'Basingstoke

+Canal and Dogmersfield Edge.
+13

 5.8 Hampshire is botanically the richest county in the British Isles.
-Approximately 30,000ha of woodland of ancient origin in Hampshire is home to some of the rarest and most important ancient woodland vascular plants and some of the richest and most diverse arable flora of any county in Britain.
+Approximately 30,000ha of woodland of ancient origin in Hampshire are home to some of the rarest and most important ancient woodland vascular plants and some of the richest and most diverse arable flora of any county in Britain.
 The county is outstanding for the range of nationally rare and threatened species.
 Per hectare the significantly high number of identified species found in our tiny (relative to the size of Hampshire) Parish of Winchfield which are classified as 'notable and protected' or 'nationally threatened and endangered' is astonishing.

-5.9 A total of 650 different wildflowers have been recorded here since 1970, the biodiversity of this Parish is extraordinary, so close to much denser urban development.
+5.9 A total of 650 different wildflowers have been recorded here since 1970, the biodiversity of this Parish is extraordinary, particularly in ancient woodland, for an area so close to much denser urban development.
 It is remarkable that such a small area provides the diverse natural and semi natural habitats for so many threatened, vulnerable, rare, or scarce plants which need urgent and ongoing protection.
-13

 5.10 Woodland cover is one of the prevailing and distinguishing characteristics of the Parish.
 It provides a framework to the landscape, enclosing open fields to create a mosaic of farmland and woodland across the Parish.
 In other places it flanks the rural lanes connecting overhead to create attractive tunnels of vegetation.
-Of note is a sequence of small-medium sized Ancient Woodland blocks that extend in a northwest to south-east alignment through the centre of the Parish.
+Within this woodland framework is a high occurrence of Ancient Woodland and Sites of Importance for nature Conservation (SINCs).
+Of note is a sequence of smallmedium sized Ancient Woodland blocks that extend in a north-west to southeast alignment through the centre of the Parish.
 This sequence is a highly valuable network for local wildlife.
+See Figure 5.2